wmloh/RoadDesignSimulation/README.md

 **`PathFinder`** is an implementation of the [A* Search Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm), which is called to find a path for `Car`. **`OpenElement`** is an encapsulation of important data for `PathFinder`, simply for convenience and time efficiency.

 ## Usage

+### Files
+There are three files that needs to be loaded into the `/datasets` directory:

+- map.txt
+- order.csv
+- profile.txt

+##### Map
+This is the file that designs the layout of the Ground.
+It must be in a rectangular format containing only:

+- % - obstacle
+- \+ - road
+- H - home
+- h - hub
+- &nbsp; &nbsp; - empty (whitespace)

+##### Order
+This file specifies where and when a car departs, and where is its destination.
+There are 5 columns in this file, all separated by comma.

+- Column 0 - timestep to depart
+- Column 1 - x-coordinate of origin
+- Column 2 - y-coordinate of origin
+- Column 3 - x-coordinate of destination
+- Column 4 - y-coordinate of destination

+##### Profile
+The contents of this file have to correspond to the contents of the Map file.
+Each character in this file specifies a certain characteristics of Tiles in its corresponding character in the Map file.

+- \+ - maximum capacity of cars the Road can handle
+- H - (currently doesn't mean anything but in later version, this value would mean average cars departing from this Home, and cars will be generated based on Poisson distribution)

+For all other symbols, the characters should be defaulted to 0 by convention.

+### Main File
 Using the API for basic usage simply requires a *main.cc* with:
 ```
 #include "commandLoop.h"